Eric Nazarian: Early life

+Career

 The Blue Hour, Nazarian's first feature film as writer-director, is composed of four stories about multiethnic working-class lives near the Los Angeles River, starring Alyssa Milano, Clarence Williams III and Emily Rios.
 The film's World Premiere took place at the 55th San Sebastian International Film Festival and was nominated for the Altadis-New Director's Award.
 The film was selected by Nanni Moretti to screen at the 25th Torino Film Festival in Turin, Italy in the Official Selection and was named "Film of the Day" by the European Network of Young Cinema.
 The Blue Hour premiered in the U.S. at the 10th Arpa International Film Festival where Nazarian was presented with the Best Director award.
 At the 5th Golden Apricot International Film Festival, "The Blue Hour" received the Golden Apricot for Best Film in the Armenian Panorama, the Ecumenical Jury Award and the Prime Minister's Award.
 The Blue Hour solidified his reputation as an emerging writer/director with a distinct voice.

 In 2008, Nazarian won the Academy of Motion Picture Arts and Sciences prestigious Nicholl Fellowship for his screenplay, "Giants."

 After receiving the Fellowship, Nazarian wrote and directed "Bolis," a short film about a descendant of an Armenian Genocide survivor in Istanbul as part of the European Union Capital of Culture Program.

 "Three Christs", Nazarian's adaptation of Milton Rokeach's "The Three Christs of Ypsilanti" with director Jon Avnet premiered at the Toronto International Film Festival (TIFF), starring Richard Gere, Peter Dinklage, Julianna Margulies and Walton Goggins.

 In 2021, Nazarian wrote and directed "Die Like a Man," the first installment of a rites of passage film trilogy exploring street cultures, cycles of violence and gentrification across two decades in 21st century America.